jklgit/python_stopwatch_and_timer/README.md

 ## stopwatch.py

-This is a stop watch, which runs in your console.
-Once executed, you can type `Enter` to hold the times.
-To reset the timer you can type in `0` and then `Enter`.
+This is a stop watch, which runs in console.
+Once executed, type `Enter` to hold the time.
+Type `0` and then `Enter` to reset the timer.
 E.g.:

 ```
 15:13:12.806  |  0 s  |  0 s